PKRA Club Rules

 The purpose of this policy section is to set forth the Technical Specifications as adopted by the PKRA Board.

 400.1 Governing Rules

-PKRA rules are based on the International Karting Federation (IKF) Technical Manual rulebook to serve as the Technical Rules and Regulations for club racing.
+PKRA rules are based on the National Karting Alliance (NKA) Technical Manual rulebook to serve as the Technical Rules and Regulations for club racing.
 PKRA has amended these rules where appropriate and noted herein.